I read one section during a coffee break and ended up rewriting my plan for the week. The graphics part hit that hard.

 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.

-Themes include Vulkan, ray tracing, GLSL, graphics, real-time rendering, plus context from read, 2026, excerpt, time.
+Themes include Vulkan, ray tracing, GLSL, graphics, real-time rendering, plus context from goals, actually, better, energy.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.